 There is simply no substitute for an aviator to conduct training in a real aircraft, in real airspace, for perfecting FCLP at an on-shore airfield before attempting to land on an aircraft carrier.
 The Navy has learned how to best prepare pilots for the very demanding task of landing on an aircraft carrier and believes it has achieved the right combination of simulated and live training.
-The Navy uses flight simulation extensively for training.
+In addition, the Navy uses flight simulation extensively for training.
 While simulator training is extremely valuable, it cannot replace the feel and physiological conditions experienced through live FCLP and cannot be used exclusively to certify pilots for landing on an aircraft carrier.
-Just as one wouldn't expect a pilot to fly a commercial airliner solo after learning how to fly only on simulators, it would be too dangerous to allow Naval aviators to perform the most dangerous task in military aviation, landing on an aircraft carrier, after using simulators only for their training.
+Just as one wouldn't expect a pilot to fly a commercial airliner solo after learning how to fly only on simulators, it would be too hazardous to allow naval aviators to perform the most dangerous task in military aviation, landing on an aircraft carrier, after using simulators only for their training.

-2.5 Summary of Alternatives Considered
+2.6 Summary of Alternatives Considered

-Table 2.5-1 provides an overview of the No Action Alternative and the three action alternatives considered in this EIS.
+Table 2.6-1 provides an overview of the No Action Alternative, three action alternatives, and five scenarios under each action alternative considered in this EIS.

-Table 2.5-1 Summary of Alternatives Considered in the Environmental Impact Statement for EA-18G Growler Airfield Operations at the Naval Air Station Whidbey Island Complex
+Table 2.6-1 Summary of Alternatives Considered in the Environmental Impact Statement for EA-18G Growler Airfield Operations at the Naval Air Station Whidbey Island Complex

-Aircraft Changes Personnel Chang ges Distribution (Percent of Field vs. OL Coupeville) FCLP at Ault Alternative New Squadrons/ Increase in Aircraft Total Operations at NAS Whidbey Island Complex Net Change in Number of Growler Personnel and Dependents Scenario A Scenario B Scenario C No Action Alternative (No new Growler Aircraft) No new Growler aircraft.
-Existing aircraft: 9 carrier squadrons (45 aircraft) 3 Expeditionary squadrons (15 aircraft) 1 Reserve Squadron (5 aircraft) FRS (17 aircraft) 88,600 No new personnel (existing personnel 4,104, existing dependents 5,627) N/A N/A N/A Action Alternative 1 (+35 Additional Growler Aircraft) 3 new aircraft to each existing carrier squadron 8 new training aircraft for FRS Ault Field +371 personnel +509 dependents 20/80 50/50 80/20
+Aircraft Changes Personnel Changes Distribution of Flights Total Operations at NAS Net Change in Number of Percent of FCLP at Ault New Squadrons/ Whidbey Growler Personnel Field vs. OLF Alternative Increase in Aircraft Island Complex ^{1, 2,3} and Dependents Coupeville No Action Alternative (No new Growler Aircraft) No new Growler aircraft.
+Existing aircraft: 9 carrier squadrons (45 aircraft) 3 Expeditionary squadrons (15 aircraft) 1 Reserve Squadron (5 aircraft) Total • 84,700 Ault Field • 78,200 OLF Coupeville • 6,500 No new personnel (existing personnel 4,104, existing dependents 5,627) N/A Alternative 1 (+35 Additional Growler Aircraft) FRS (17 aircraft) 3 new aircraft to each existing carrier squadron 8 new training aircraft for FRS Total +335 personnel +459 dependents Scenario A: 20/80 Scenario B: 50/50 Scenario C: 80/20 Scenario D: 30/70 Scenario E: 70/30

-Table 2.5-1 Summary of Alternatives Considered in the Environmental Impact Statement for EA-18G Growler Airfield Operations at the Naval Air Station Whidbey Island Complex
+Table 2.6-1 Summary of Alternatives Considered in the Environmental Impact Statement for EA-18G Growler Airfield Operations at the Naval Air Station Whidbey Island Complex